 - Do you believe that there are ample career opportunities for you in this company?

 What it will tell you: These questions will analyze the commitment your employees have towards the company.
-Do they believe in you?
-Do they take pride in working for you?
-Do they have faith in what your company stands for?
+It will help you assess these factors: their belief in your core values, their pride in working for your firm and faith in the company mission.

 A positive answer can assert that your employees are more brand ambassadors than merely paid resources for your company.
 If the findings of your employee pulse surveys confirm that your employees can’t see where they are going, it’s high time you take note of the alarm bells and change your approach.